isotopp/isotopp.github.io/content/posts/2023-06-22-a-great-resignation-management-edition.md

 # What Remote Work does for companies

+Funnily,
-Funnily, companies that optimize for remote work are also companies that out of necessity optimize for a written instead of an oral culture, have very well documented ways of specifying and teaching what they do, why and how, and a proper self-service onboarding process complemented by a mentoring system – and that also works for mid- and C-level management.
+companies that optimize for remote work are also companies that out of necessity optimize for a written instead of an oral culture.
+They tend to have very well documented ways of specifying and teaching what they do, why and how, and a proper self-service onboarding process complemented by a mentoring system – and that also works for mid- and C-level management.

 Companies that optimize for remote are executing transformations easier because they understand their meta better.
 Many workers understand that.